andey-robins/saga/paper/main.typ

     caption: [The overlapping nature of children and parents illustrated visually.
 Both central nodes share ancestors and decendants; however, there exists no direct dependence relationship between each other.
 We describe these nodes as "peers."]
 ) <triangular-family>

+#v(10pt)

 = Evaluation

-/* 1 column */
-// TODO:
-// - Discuss the software capabilities
-// - Discuss the execution times
+Scoring and evaluation of execution sequences can be done through emulation; stepping through the sequence and simulating the data depdendence between memory cells is a straightforward task.
+First, all nodes from the DAG with no children are placed into an array.
+A standard mark-and-sweep algorithm is then able to treat each position in the array as a memory address, and the reference count for the memory cell is initialized to be the out-degree of the node in the DAG.
+Each time a child of the node is processed, the reference count is decremented and finally, when the reference count reaches zero, the element is removed from memory and the cell is marked as free.
+When a new vertex is being processed, it first is placed into any possible free cells before the array may be potentially expanded to create space for the vertex currently being processed.
+This algorithm, while simulating the entire execution sequence as a means to ensure its validity, also has the added side effect of creating an array with length equal to the cost of the sequence.
+This process therefore is executed for every sequence being evaluated as a means of scoring.

 == Data Set
-/* 0.5 columns */
-// TODO: Describe the data and what it represents

 The dataset evaluated in this work is synthesized from n-bit adder specifications using NOR and NAND gates.
 The netlist for the adder is modeled as a DAG and described using a proprietary format.
 This is parsed into a general DAG for evaluation.
-Six different adder widths were analyzed representing all powers of two less than 64 (i.e. [1, 2, 4, 8, 16, 32]).
+Six different adder widths were analyzed representing all powers of two less than 64 (i.e. 1, 2, ...
+32).
 Execution sequences for each DAG were also provided.
 The memory footprints of these sequences are evaluated in the same way as candidate solutions will be evaluated in this work to determine a baseline memory footprint to compare future solutions against. @sota-footprint lists each adder's size and the best provided sequence's memory footprint.
 Complete BLIF specification adders come from the work of Rashed et al. @rashed2022logic.

 #figure(
     box[